LlmKira/Openaibot/README.md

 ## 🍞 Other similar projects

-- ChatGPT Mirai Bot is a QQ bot based on the ChatGPT Web Side Api
+- ChatGPT Mirai Bot is a QQ bot based on the ChatGPT Web Api& Edge Api & GPT3.5

 https://github.com/lss233/chatgpt-mirai-qq-bot